 Level 1: Initial Level 2: Developing Level 3: Defined Level 4: Managed Level 5: Optimizing over the timeframe required to produce results.
 Projects often defined to fit particular funding opportunities.
 Opportunistic or "new idea" projects can become a distraction. firm data.
 Opportunistic projects are defined and assessed in same manner, aiding prioritisation of investments.
-Project Planning & Implementatio n Process Process for planning and implementing projects is non-existent, highly variable, or adhoc and reactive to immediate situations.
+Project Planning & Implementation Process Process for planning and implementing projects is non- existent, highly variable, or ad- hoc and reactive to immediate situations.
 Process is based on an individual's prior experiences; project quality is highly dependent on their knowledge and skills.
 Best-practice process for conservation sector is adopted, but value is not widely understood and compliance is voluntary and patchy.
-Some projects follow best-practice process, developing higher-quality plans with improved ability to implement and measure results; these projects can capitalise on experiences of the broader conservation sector.
+Some projects follow best-practice process, developing higher- quality plans with improved ability to implement and measure results; these projects can capitalise on experiences of the broader conservation sector.
 Other projects continue to use ad-hoc or variable approaches with limited sharing & systematisation of data, and much manual effort; project timeframes often defined to fit funding cycles rather than timeframes required to achieve conservation outcomes.
 Best-practice process for planning and implementing projects is used widely and consistently across the organisation, with strong leadership support.
 Standardised project details and terminology allow comparisons and learnings across org.
 All projects have clear theory of change and measures of results; projects can "state desired results in terms of conservation outcomes, not actions", and "State how our efforts will lead to our desired results".
 Project resources and timeframe required to deliver results are clearly defined; funding sought to fit project timelines.
-Progress is actively monitored; a few projects flow around the adaptive management cycle.
-Standard process is used widely, consistently, and deeply, covering all lifecycle stages of projects and programs.
-Projects are regularly reviewed and adapted based on analysis of data and evidence of results being achieved; results inform investment / re-investment decisions.
-Standard process are advocated by executive management and continually evolved based on learnings and results.
-Standard process is part of the culture, with strong linkages to other core business processes.
+Progress is actively monitored; a few projects flow around the adaptive management cycle. results being achieved; results inform investment / re-investment Standard process is part of the culture, with strong linkages to other core business processes.
 Project investments are consistently of high quality and producing results and impact.
-Project portfolios are increasingly framed as investments, targeting combinations of wealth-preservation or market-based returns, broadening the funding base beyond traditional philanthropy to include impact-investors.
+Project portfolios are increasingly framed as investments, targeting combinations of wealth- preservation or market-based returns, broadening the funding base beyond traditional philanthropy to include impact- investors.
 Information Management Minimal recording of project details; information stored locally or held by individuals; not readily accessible beyond immediate team.
-Heavy reliance on storing information in static systems (eg Word, Excel); data can't be systematically aggregated or shared across projects.
+Heavy reliance on storing information in static systems (e.g. Word, Excel); data can't be systematically aggregated or shared across projects.
 Much time spent on creating / formatting information; information not kept current due to effort required.
 Much organisational knowledge lost with staff turnover.
 Standard system for capturing conservation project information implemented; used by project teams adopting best-practice process.
 Project data can be stored, queried, compared, reported and updated; demonstrates reduced effort in capturing and maintaining quality project information.
-Other projects continue to store information in static documents; comparisons not possible; reporting highly manual.
+Other projects continue to store information in static documents; comparisons not possible; reporting is highly manual.
 Standard system used widely and consistently across the organisation.
-Significant efficiency benefits obtained through reduced effort to create, format and maintain project information and documentation; data can be extracted and rolledup for performance reviews and management reporting.
+Significant efficiency benefits obtained through reduced effort to create, format and maintain project information and documentation; data can be extracted and rolled- up for performance reviews and management reporting.
 Organisational knowledge is stored in systems and available to all, rather than held by individuals or teams; information is valued as an organisational resource.
 Systems provide aggregation of project information to enable portfolio management.
 Standardised information facilitates learning and sharing with partners.
-Conservation project information partly integrated with other core business processes, creating automated feeds of data (eg budgets fed into finance systems).
+Conservation project information is partly integrated with other core business processes, creating automated feeds of data (e.g. budgets fed into finance systems).
 Conservation project information integrated with other core business processes.
 Workflows across organization are streamlined and highly efficient.
 Information readily available and routinely analysed to improve decision-making, performance and learning.